 Released in the depths of the global financial crisis, bitcoin quietly created a paradigm shift in how value can be created, transmitted, and stored.

-Less than ten years later, we are on the cusp of an entire new internet running on a backbone of peer to peer distributed ledger accounting systems.
-The graphic to the right illustrates that payments and currency systems are just one small fraction of the total use cases that can be powered by a distributed ledger settlement layer.
+Less than ten years later, we are on the cusp of an entire new internet running on a backbone of peer-to-peer distributed ledger accounting systems.
+The graphic to the right illustrates that payments and currency systems are just one small fraction of the total use cases a distributed ledger settlement layer can power.